sendgrid/sendgrid-python/docker-test/README.md

-Use Docker to easily try out or contribute to the sendgrid-python library.
+Use Docker to easily test the sendgrid-python library.

 This Docker image contains:
  - Python 3.6